Privacy Policy

 CHANGE OF DETAILS

-UCC tries to ensure that all personal data held and processed by the College is as up to date and accurate as possible.
-Please log into Bluenet and update your contact card in the profile area.
+UCC tries to ensure that all personal data held and processed by the College is as up-to-date and accurate as possible.
+Please log into Bluenet to check your contact card in the profile area.
+Any changes should be sent to the appropriate school office.

 THIS POLICY

-UCC’s privacy notice should be read in conjunction with our other College policies and terms and conditions which make reference to personal data including, but not limited to, UCC's family handbooks and academic program guide.
+UCC’s privacy policy should be read in conjunction with other College policies and terms and conditions which make reference to personal data including, but not limited to, UCC's family handbooks and academic program guide.

 The word experience The UCC Difference